-- Optimisation of yields and of energy consumption - This has several dimensions such as: - Optimisation of extraction/manufacturing of metals (base metals, precious metals, minor metals e.g.) and optimisation of recovery of metals from new scrap (DU manufacturing waste) and old scrap (EOL, materials becoming available from the 'stock of metals' accumulated as articles in society), - Minimisation of waste and ensuring, e.g., that final slags can be of such a quality they can have a useful further life (building industry, infrastructure) rather than ending in landfill sites, - Minimisation of unwanted elements in input materials (impurities) and optimal processing (concentration in by-products or in waste material or managed re-circulation) - o Operational optimisation may mean - Optimisation of material mixes (primary & secondary materials) in the metallurgical process loops, - Specialisation in the processing of materials (by-products, often UVCBs) that others cannot treat in a resource -efficient manner (too small quantities, too complex process etc.).
+Optimisation of yields and of energy consumption Formatted: Font: Bold This has several dimensions such as: Optimisation of extraction/manufacturing of metals (base metals, precious metals, minor metals e.g.) and optimisation of recovery of metals from new scrap (DU manufacturing waste) and old scrap (EOL, materials becoming available from the 'stock of metals' accumulated as articles in society), Minimisation of waste and ensuring, e.g., that final slags can be of such a quality they can have a useful further life (building industry, infrastructure) rather than ending in landfill sites, Minimisation of unwanted elements in input materials (impurities) and optimal processing (concentration in by-products or in waste material or managed re-circulation) Operational optimisation may mean Formatted: Font: Bold Optimisation of material mixes (primary & secondary materials) in the metallurgical process loops, Specialisation in the processing of materials (by-products, often UVCBs) that which other operators in the EUs cannot treat in a resource--efficient manner (too small quantities, too complex process etc.).
 This is also a way to ensure a better performance in circular economy terms.